Some people just can’t have their morning cup without adding sweet condiments to it.

 This way you will have full control over the ingredients, making sure there aren’t any unwanted substances.

-However, I understand that not all of us have the time or energy to craft their own keto coffee syrup at home.
+However, I understand that not all of us have the time or energy to craft our own keto coffee syrup at home.

 So feel free to take advantage of this Woke Lark guide.